docker/docs/content/network/drivers/ipvlan.md

 ---
 title: IPvlan network driver
 description: All about using IPvlan to make your containers appear like physical machines on the network
 keywords: network, ipvlan, l2, l3, standalone
-redirect_from:
+aliases:
 - /network/ipvlan/
 ---

 The IPvlan driver gives users total control over both IPv4 and IPv6 addressing.